zjb1001/network_roadmap/ch-03/network_protocols.md

 ### 5.3 SSH (Secure Shell)
 A cryptographic network protocol for secure data communication, remote command-line login, remote command execution, and other secure network services.

+Practical Example: See `application_layer_analyzer.py` for HTTP, FTP, and SSH packet capture and analysis.

 ## Practical Exercises

-1. Ethernet and ARP analysis
+1. Run `ethernet_arp_analysis.sh` to capture and analyze Ethernet and ARP packets.
-2. IPv4 and IPv6 packet examination
+2. Use `ip_packet_analyzer.py` to examine IPv4 and IPv6 packets.
-3. TCP and UDP socket programming
+3. Analyze TCP and UDP traffic using `tcp_udp_analyzer.py`.
-4. ICMP ping and traceroute implementation
-5. Simple HTTP server and client

-(See accompanying scripts and programs for hands-on practice)
+4. Capture and examine ICMP packets with `icmp_analyzer.py`.
+5. Study application layer protocols using `application_layer_analyzer.py`.

+These exercises will provide hands-on experience with network protocols and deepen your understanding of their purposes and behaviors.